sumup-oss/circuit-ui/.changeset/clever-islands-hang.md

 "@sumup/circuit-ui": patch
 ---

-feat: Update NotificationToast provider with position and className props
+Added new `position` and `className` props to the ToastProvider component.